danzinger/grav-theme-vela/README.md

 ## Templates

 ### Table of Contents

+**Note: ** Markdown-processing has to be enabled in system configuration to use this template

 Beside a default template Vela comes with an additional template to easily generate a decimal structured table of contents.

 Just write Markdown like this to generate a decimal structure.